e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 The server will run 24/7, so power consumption is one of the main things to watch out for.
 A desktop tower can easily consume around 100 W at idle (sources: [here](https://web.archive.org/web/20250504101356/https://www.reddit.com/r/watercooling/comments/16szgmr/whats_your_idle_power_usage/?rdt=41155) and [here](https://web.archive.org/web/20250504101310/https://www.techpowerup.com/forums/threads/high-power-consumption-in-idle.314694/)), while a recent laptop or Mac mini can go below ten watts (see [here](https://web.archive.org/web/20250504101801/https://www.reddit.com/r/linuxquestions/comments/zqolh3/normal_power_consumption_for_laptop/?rdt=32814) and [here](https://web.archive.org/web/20250504101903/https://www.reddit.com/r/linux/comments/zwar52/haha_suck_on_dat_windows_finally_got_idle_power/?rdt=37144)), but those are potentially (very) expensive (even used, a Mac mini M*x* costs a few hundred euros).
 That said, in the coming years, an old laptop or Mac mini will become attractive alternatives...

 Meanwhile, for a super cheap solution, *thin clients* are an interesting option because they cost next to nothing if refurbished.
 With 16 GB RAM and 240 GB SSD, a Dell Wyse 5070 costs only 110€ on sites like Remarkt (bought in January 2025).
 Prices fluctuate a lot, but there are often good deals, and you can build a server for about a hundred euros.
-The advantage of this kind of machine, even if the CPU is slow, is a power consumption between 4 and 10 W. For reference, **10 W at 20 cents per kWh means about twenty euros per year**.
+The advantage of this kind of machine, even if the CPU is slow, is a power consumption between 4 and 10 W. For reference, **10 W at 20 cents per kWh means about twenty euros per year in electricity bill**.

 ### Hardware decoding capability